freakMCD/dotfiles/guideInstallation.md

 Create a live USB using "dd" command
 Boot up Arch linux from the live USB

-# Set the keyeboard layout
+# Set the keyboard layout
 loadkeys es

 # Check your Internet connection